OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 <p class="caption">(\#fig:eberg-allpnts)All sampling points available for Ebergotzen case study.</p>
 </div>

-We can ignore that property of the data and directly fit a predictive model for e.g. top-soil clay content using e.g. random forest [@wright2017ranger]:
+If we ignore that property of the data and directly fit a predictive model for e.g. top-soil clay content using e.g. random forest [@wright2017ranger] we get:

 ```r